albinkroby/Random-Web-Search-Extension/README.md

 6. Open a Pull Request.

 Please ensure your code adheres to the existing style and all tests pass.

+## Note
+This project is primarily for demonstration purposes as part of my portfolio.

 ## License